 1 September 2011

 A couple of evenings ago I was fortunate enough to see and hear Väsen — in a rare Oregon appearance — at the Majestic Theatre in Corvallis, sponsored by the Corvallis Folklore Society.
 The 300-seat auditorium was packed with an enthusiastic crowd for this sold-out concert.
 Fans came from all over Oregon for a chance to see this Swedish folk-music trio in person.
-Because my teen-age children, Joanne and Jeremy, both have an interest in acoustic and folk music, I treated them to a night on the town.
+Because my teenage children both have an interest in acoustic and folk music, I treated them to a night on the town.

 The seating was general admission, so we arrived quite early in order to get a good seat.
 And boy did we!
 Second row, center of the stage.
 We could have sat in the front row, but that seemed a bit too close.
 Because it's a small auditorium, even the second row is quite close to the performers.
 Therefore we had a great view of the strange-looking nyckelharpa which band member Olov Johansson plays with such amazing skill.